magore/hp85disk/README.md

   * The emulator will automatically create missing LIF images defined in hpdisk.cfg on the SDCARD
   * There are disk images for AMIGO and SS80 disks
     * AMIGO drives work with HP85A
-    * SS80 drives work with HP85B (or HP85A with prm-85 wth modified EMS and Electronic disk rom add on board see links)
+    * SS80 drives work with HP85B (or HP85A with PRM-85 with modified EMS and Electronic disk ROM add on board see links)
       * You may have up to 4 disks with V1 hardware and 8 with V2 hardware
   * There is a Printer emulator that can capture and save printer data to a time stamped file.
   * Built in command processor with lots of useful features